kebag-logic/pipewire/src/modules/module-avb/doc/INSTALL.md

 ---

-### Execution of the time synchronsation
+### Execution of the time synchronisation

-Once done the compilation done, the PTP instances need to be ran in another separate terminal as follows:
+Once the compilation done, the PTP instances need to be run in another separate terminal as follows:

 ```bash